 At Character, inspiration is critical to our design process.
 Outside references can help awaken new possibilities.
-Art, music, architecture, and the like reveal never-before seen connections.
-Exploring our surroundings can help us to see the world anew or recover meaning in a world we thought we had already fully explored.
+Art, music, architecture, and the like reveal never before seen connections.
+Exploring our surroundings can help us to see the world anew or find new meaning in a world we thought we had already fully explored.

 Here are just a few of the places we’re finding inspiration this month:

 We live in a highly visual time and illustration is having its big moment, increasingly overtaking photography and other media.
 Oftentimes it is much more efficient and engaging to represent abstract ideas through tangible illustration rather than any other visual media.
 But, what’s most exciting about illustration is that you can represent anything simply using the power of your imagination and your hand.

 Some illustrators that I admire include Tom Haugomat, Jean Jullien, Malika Favre, and Anna Kovecses.
 They each touch on different stylistic approaches, yet all are bold and distinct.
 The quality of their work is astonishing and each wisely uses space, color, and composition.
 A striking simplicity comes across in their work, but at the same time they are able to develop and own their individual voice and personality which is crucial in our highly demanding creative world.
 I especially love Jean Jullien’s visual puns and witty creativity as well as Tom Haugomat’s cinematic eye and sensibility for light.

 To me inspiration comes from a multitude of places across a vast cross-section of disciplines.
 Artists whose work not only moves us, but also challenges each of us to be better at our own crafts stand out to me the most.
 But above all, they are unmistakable because their voice comes through loud and clear in their work.